TanukiSharp/Diceware/README.md

 # Install

-You must have .NET Core 2.1 or higher.
+You must have .NET 6 or higher.

 Open a command line prompt and type:
 ```